hockeybro12/Improving-NaturalLanguageInteractionWithRobots-Advice/README.md

 # Improving-NaturalLanguageInteractionWithRobots-Advice
 Code for the NAACL 2019 Paper: [Improving Natural Language Interaction with Robots Using Advice](https://aclweb.org/anthology/papers/N/N19/N19-1195/)

+All files are commented.
+Please read the paper and the code files.
+If you have any questions, please create an Issue.

 ### Requirements

 All code has been tested with Python 2.7 and Tensorflow 1.5.
 You can create an Anaconda environment to run the code like so: `conda create -n advice_env python=2.7 anaconda pip tensorflow-gpu=1.5`.